Applied Geophysics Bachelor's Degree

 Interested in oil exploration or a career in academia?
 Explore graduate education options.
 An advanced degree provides greater specialization.

-Explore career opportunities for applied geophysicists.
+Explore career opportunities for applied geophysicists:

 • Groundwater and surface water monitoring and cleaning

-• Natural-hazards mitigation
+• Natural hazard mitigation

 • Satellite remote sensing of environmental processes

-• GIS mapping of environmental data
+• Geographic information systems (GIS) mapping of environmental data

 • Site investigations of underground hazards